1.

 The book is currently exhibited at the museum for sepulchral culture in Kassel.

-Mentoring and support: Karin Seiler, Simone Stolz, Ulrike Meyer Stump, Friedrich-W. Graf
+Mentoring and support: Karin Seiler, Simone Stolz, Ulrike Meyer Stump, Friedrich-W. Graf.

 Marker/Fineliner/Colored pencil

-2. Stickers on gravestones, various cemeteries
+2. Stickers on gravestones at various cemeteries

-3. Watering cans, Hallesches Tor cemeteries, Berlin
+3. Watering cans at Hallesches Tor cemeteries, Berlin

 4. Book prototype

-5. Flowers, Eichbühl cemetery, Zurich
+5. Flowers at Eichbühl cemetery, Zurich

 Liebe Grüße :)